 Of this place.

-Led by Executive Chef Jonathan Gushue, the Inn’s culinary team uses ingredients dictated by Fogo Island’s still-wild world to create dishes that are grounded in this place.
+The Inn’s culinary team uses ingredients dictated by Fogo Island’s still-wild world to create dishes that are grounded in this place.
 Changing daily and with our seven seasons, the dining menu reflects the region: perched in the Labrador current, our subarctic landscape is bounded on all sides by the rich North Atlantic.
 Ingredients that most often find their way onto guests’ plates are those that are fished, farmed, and foraged right here: scallops with parsnips and rhubarb jelly, salt cod and shaved turnip, roasted cabbage and bakeapples.